Paddle vs Lemon Squeezy for Solo Developers

 Paddle is the better choice for SaaS businesses with complex billing needs, higher revenue, and the need for advanced dunning and analytics.
 If you're optimizing for churn reduction and revenue recovery, Paddle's maturity matters.

 My recommendation: start with Lemon Squeezy.
 It gets you to market faster, the checkout looks great, and the simplicity lets you focus on building instead of configuring payment infrastructure.
-If your SaaS grows to the point where you need advanced dunning, analytics, or complex billing, migrate to Paddle.
+If your SaaS grows to the point where you need advanced dunning, analytics, or complex billing, or where the international and subscription add-ons start eating real margin, migrate to Paddle.
 That migration is a good problem to have.
+One caveat worth knowing going in: Lemon Squeezy's official JavaScript SDK has not shipped a release since November 2024, so if your integration depends on an actively maintained client library, factor that in.

 Angular vs HTMX for Solo Developers